intiMRA/imra_code_blog/_posts/SwiftUI-Navigation.md

 ### Putting It To Use

-For simplicity I created a two views called FirstView and Second view that are mostly identical for this example. both these views have a view model that takes in a text and each view also has its own color so we can distinguish which view is which.
+For simplicity I created a two views called FirstView and Second view that are mostly identical for this example, I will also cut down on the code a little to make the article more concise you can always check the entire code on my GitHub. both these views have a view model that takes in a text and each view also has its own color so we can distinguish which view is which.
 The Content View can navigate to any of these two views, and the two views can navigate between each other.

 ```swift
 struct ContentView: View {